 Creating a writing center in the preschool classroom is so important.
 In fact, we have one in our toddler classroom as well.
 Have writing materials available encourages young children to explore writing tools, building fine motor skills that are necessary for future writing.
-Change out what you offer at this center so that they can experience different writing tools and surfaces.
-You can add other materials, too, such as stamps and stickers.
+Teachers, change out what you offer at this center so that they can experience different writing tools and surfaces.
+You can add other materials, too, such as stamps and stickers

 Creating a Writing Center in the Preschool Classroom